graphql/graphql-spec/spec/Section 5 -- Validation.md

   {visitedSelections}.
 - For each {spreadsForName} as {name} and {spreads}:
   - Each entry in {spreads} must have identical sets of arguments to each other entry in {spreads}.
-- Let {fieldsForName} be the set of selections with a given response name in {visitedSelections}.
+- Let {fieldsForName} be the set of field selections with a given response name in {visitedSelections}.
 - Given each pair of members {fieldA} and {fieldB} in {fieldsForName}:
   - {SameResponseShape(fieldA, fieldB)} must be true.